CE-RISE-models/dp-architecture/docs/approach/principles.md

 In the analogy with the human passport, this is like the name and date of birth - immutable information to identify the user, or even the fingerprints in the RFID chip of the passport (maybe also the picture, though people and pictures need to be updated some time).

-## Layered Architecture Organization
+## Three-Group Architecture Organization

-To manage the complexity of modular composition, we organize the architecture into functional layers, each serving specific purposes while maintaining interoperability:
+To manage the complexity of modular composition, we organize the architecture into three main groups containing functional layers, each serving specific purposes while maintaining interoperability:

-### 1. Core Product Layer
+### A. Core Layers
+The foundation of every Digital Product Passport:

-Static, foundational, always present - contains the **product-profile** as the required foundation.
+* **Product Identification** - Static, foundational, always present - contains the **product-profile** as the required foundation

-### 2. Dynamic Lifecycle Layer
+* **DPP Metadata** - Three models for comprehensive metadata management:
+  * `dpp-record-metadata` - Semantic and structural metadata for interpreting the DPP
+  * `dpp-access-and-governance` - Operational and access control metadata
+  * `dpp-record-custody` - Chain of custody and governance history

+### B. Value-Added Information Layers
+Domain-specific information that creates value throughout the product lifecycle:

-Models describing events, operations, and time-dependent changes throughout the product lifecycle.
+* **Dynamic Lifecycle** - Events, operations, and time-dependent changes throughout the product lifecycle

-### 3. Operation & Use Layer
-Models describing how a product is used, maintained, and operated.
+* **Operation & Use** - How a product is used, maintained, and operated

-### 4. Impact Assessment Layer
-Models supporting environmental, economic, and social impact calculations.

-### 5. Circularity & End-of-Life Layer
-Models defining circularity criteria and end-of-life pathways.

-### 6. Legal, Compliance & Standards Layer
+* **Impact Assessment** - Environmental, social, and economic impact calculations with underlying product-system models
+* **Circularity & End-of-Life** - Circularity criteria, metrics, and end-of-life pathways
-Models describing regulatory, certification, and normative requirements.
+* **Legal, Compliance & Standards** - Regulatory, certification, and normative requirements

-### 7. Cross-Cutting Utility Layer
+### C. Cross-Cutting Utility Layers
-Reusable components linked by reference to multiple models across layers.

-### 8. Technical Infrastructure Layer
-DPP-specific technical metadata relevant to data records and interoperability.
+Reusable components that enhance data quality and reliability across all other layers:

+* **Uncertainty** - Generic structures for representing uncertainty in any measurement or assessment
+* **Data Quality** - Metadata for provenance, representativeness, completeness, and assessment pedigree

 ## Modular Composition

-This layered organization enables:
+This three-group organization enables:

+* **Clear separation of concerns** between core infrastructure, domain-specific value, and quality assurance
 * **Independent modules** that can be developed and maintained separately within each layer
 * **Cross-cutting models** that provide reusable components across different layers and contexts
 * **Overlapped models** allowing different representations of the same information